 Because only then does one feel that all is as it should be and that God wishes to see people happy amidst the simple beauty of nature. ~ Anne Frank

 OLYMPIC PARK, WA with Art Wolfe

 RINGLING MUSEUM, Sarasota, FL

 COCKROACH BAY, Ruskin, FL

 Maybe one of the ways to reconnect with your deeper soul-life is to recover a sense of the soul's shyness.

 Though it may be personally difficult to be shy, it is an attractive quality in a person.
 In an unexpected piece of advice, Nietzsche says one of the best ways to make someone interested in you is to blush.

 The value of shyness, it's mystery and reserve, is alien to the brash immediacy of many modern encounters.
 If we are to connect with our inner life, we need to learn not to grasp at the soul in a direct or confrontational way.
 In other words, the neon consciousness of much modern psychology and spirituality will always leave us in soul poverty.

-~John O'Donohue, Anam Cara, A Book of Celtic Wisdom
+~John O'Donohue, Anam Cara, Celtic Wisdom

 CINDY'S GARDENS, Washougal, WA